danvk/aoc2024/README.md

 How do you write one char to stdout?
 Does Elixir have a `Set` type?
 GitHub copilot is mega-unhelpful here, giving me recursive `loop` constructs that don't work.

+`Map.put(map, key, value)` is very different than `map.put(key, value)`.

+I could have really used some type help to keep positions and values distinct.

+I keep finding it annoying that you can't put multiple statements inside a comprehension.